JUSTICE MATTERS

 “Hopefully, my poetic display of vulnerability can show how we in prison are also appalled by violence, destroyed by injustice, and hurt by the opinions of others, just like those in the free world who have never served prison time.”

-We are proud to announce the current recipient of the BleakHouse Scholar Award, Jackson Gold
+We are proud to announce the 2024 recipient of the BleakHouse Scholar Award, Jackson Gold

 BleakHouse Scholars undertake original works of social science, art, or fiction on social and criminal justice issues.
 Their work will be published by the press.
 The award comes with a modest honorarium.